 The test voltage will default to that selected in the previous test.
-If the instrument has been switched off since the previous test, the test voltage defaults to 250 V.
+If the instrument has been switched off since the previous test, the test voltage defaults to $250\,V$ .

-If there is an external voltage greater than 80 V present, this will be displayed regardless of changes made to the test voltage.
+If there is an external voltage greater than $80\,\mathrm{V}$ present, this will be displayed regardless of changes made to the test voltage.
 In this case the instrument will not perform a test.
-The high voltage warning indicators flash to warn of the hazard until the external voltage becomes less than 50 V.
+The high voltage warning indicators flash, and the beepr sounds to warn of the hazard until the external voltage becomes less than $50\,\mathrm{V}$ .